foya-375/TuneBox/README.md

 After installation, type `python3 main.py` to launch this player.

 ## Configure
-Well...
-This programme is currently under development and not configurable, but you can modify the source code.
-1. In `player.py:Player`, you can modify the root music directory, but note that there can't be "/"" at the back of the directory.
-2. In `player.py:_play()`, you can change the player backend you prefer like mpv, mplayer, etc.Except that you have to rewrite some of the code of it.
+Currently a simple configuration file is provided as "~/.tuneboxrc.ini", you can modify the root music directory there.
+If the configuration file has not created yet, it would prompt for the directory you want to play at startup of this program.

 ## Usage
-This player is command based, instructions are executed every time you enter a command, If you want to check all the currently supported commands, just launch it and type "help".
+This player is command based, instructions are executed every time you enter a command, If you want to check all the supported commands, just launch it and type "help".

 This player is actually very simple.
 First, let's say you have specified a music root directory which looks like this:
 ```